Get The Pay Raise You Deserve | A Step-by-Step Guide

 - Flexible working hours or days

-Beyond your salary increment value, these smaller benefits do add up (eg. encashing 8 days of leave at the end of the year would be worth half a month’s salary)!
-So use them.
+Beyond your salary increment value, these smaller benefits do add up (eg. enacting 8 days of leave at the end of the year would be worth half a month’s salary), so consider them too instead of simply focusing on getting more money.

 Step 7: Close Graciously, or Postpone The Negotiation